Mauro7b5/EarAid/README.md

 - Pitch Shift: Adjust the audio pitch to hear the piece in a different key.
 - Speed Control: Slow down or speed up the playback without affecting pitch.
 - Volume Control: Adjust the master volume.
-- Piano and FFT: Use an HTML piano keyboard and activate an FFT note guessing visualization.
+- Piano and FFT: Use an on screen piano keyboard and activate an FFT note guessing visualization.

 ## Usage